 The Company does not have significant operating cash flows generated from its existing producing petroleum and natural gas properties.
-With the equity financings conducted in fiscal 2010, management considers that the Company has adequate resources to maintain its core operations and planned exploration programs for the 2011 fiscal year.
+Management considers that the Company has adequate resources to maintain its core operations and planned exploration programs for the next twelve months.
 However, the Company recognizes that exploration expenditures may change with ongoing results and, as a result, it may be required to obtain additional financing.
 While the Company has been successful in securing financings in the past, there can be no assurance that it will be able to do so in the future.